open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.3/deployment/upgrade/upgrade-prerequisites.md

 And we renamed its property `stack_trace` to `stackTrace` to follow the naming conventions in JSON Schemas.

+### SQL Lineage

+With 1.3.0 we have renamed the `sqllineage` package to `collate_sqllineage`, this change has been made to avoid any conflict with open source version of `sqllineage`.
+In case you are using this package in your python scripts please make sure to rename your imports:

+- From `from sqllineage.xxx import xxx`
+- To `from collate_sqllineage.xxx import xxx`

 ### Other Changes

 - ...